CoinifySoftware/coinify-psp-lib/README.md

 `cardData.expireYear`  | String    | The expire year in the format 2020 ( not 20 ).
 `cardData.CVV`  | String    | Card's CVV code.

-Example of argument filled in when saving a card for long term usage.
+Example of argument filled in when registering a card for payment and saving it for future uses.
 ```
 {
   cardData: {